Perpendicular magnetic anisotropy in ultra-thin Cu$_2$Sb-type (Mn-Cr)AlGe films onto thermally oxidized silicon substrates

-The layered film samples were fabricated using a magnetron sputtering system with a base vacuum pressure bellow 1 $\times$ 10$^{-7}$ Pa for the deposition chamber.
-All samples were fabricated onto single crystalline silicon (100) substrates with a 650 nm-thick thermally oxidized amorphous layer on the surface.
-The stacking structure of samples is as follows: Sub.$|$buffer layers$|$MgO 1.5 nm$|$Mg $t_\mathrm{Mg}^\mathrm{btm}|$(Mn-Cr)AlGe $t|$ Mg $t_\mathrm{Mg}^\mathrm{top}|$MgO 1.5 nm$|$cap, where $t_\mathrm{Mg}^\mathrm{btm (top)}$ and $t$ are the thicknesses of the Mg-insertion for the bottom (top) interface and that of the (Mn-Cr)AlGe layer, respectively.
-The buffer layers consist of Ta 3 nm$|$W 0.3 nm$|$CoFeBTa 1 nm, from bottom to top, which promotes (001)-texture of the bottom MgO layer.~\footnote{The 0.3 nm-thick W layer was not used in the series A samples, however, no difference in magnetic properties was confirmed by comparing the samples with- and without- the W layer, which are shown in Supplementary Material.} Note that the CoFeBTa layer is nonmagnetic in this study.
-The film composition of the (Mn-Cr)AlGe layer was (Mn$_{0.8}$Cr$_{0.2}$)Al$_{1.1}$Ge$_{0.9}$ in the atomic ratio.
-All layers were deposited at room temperature inside the ultra-high vacuum chamber, and a 3 nm-thick Ta was deposited on the top as a cap layer.
+The layered film samples were fabricated using a magnetron sputtering system with a base vacuum pressure below 1 $\times$ 10$^{-7}$ Pa.
+All the samples were fabricated onto single crystalline silicon (100) substrates with a 650 nm-thick thermally oxidized amorphous layer on the surface.
+The stacking structure of the samples was as follows: Sub.$|$buffer layers$|$MgO 1.5 nm$|$Mg $t_\mathrm{Mg}^\mathrm{btm}|$(Mn-Cr)AlGe $t|$Mg $t_\mathrm{Mg}^\mathrm{top}|$MgO 1.5 nm$|$cap, where $t_\mathrm{Mg}^\mathrm{btm (top)}$ and $t$ are the thicknesses of the Mg insertion for the bottom (top) interface and (Mn-Cr)AlGe layer, respectively.
+The buffer layers were Ta 3 nm$|$W 0.3 nm$|$CoFeBTa 1 nm, from bottom to top, which partly assumed the bottom electrodes of MTJs.
+Note that the 0.3 nm-thick W layer was not used in the series A samples; however, no difference in magnetic properties was confirmed by comparing the samples with and without the W layer.
+Note that, in this study, the CoFeBTa layer was nonmagnetic to clearly study the magnetic properties of the (Mn-Cr)AlGe layer.
+The film composition of the (Mn-Cr)AlGe layer was (Mn$_{0.8}$Cr$_{0.2}$)Al$_{1.1}$Ge$_{0.9}$ by atomic ratio.
+All the layers were deposited at room temperature inside the ultra-high vacuum chamber, and a 3 nm-thick Ta was deposited on the top as a cap layer.
 After the capping, all samples were annealed using a vacuum furnace.
 The annealing temperatures were 300, 400, and 500 {\textdegree}C. Magnetization curves were measured at room temperature using vibration sample magnetometers and a superconducting quantum interference device magnetometer.
-The interface properties as well as the crystal structures were characterized using high-angle annular dark field-, HAADF-, scanning transmission electron microscope, STEM, images.
-The thicknesses of the Mg-insertion were optimized via two steps: First, the top interface was optimized by changing $t_\mathrm{Mg}^\mathrm{top}$ from 0 to 7 nm, for which $t_\mathrm{Mg}^\mathrm{btm}$ was fixed to 0.
-Then, for the second step, the bottom interface was optimized with the $t_\mathrm{Mg}^\mathrm{btm}$ in the range of 0 to 1.4 nm, for which $t_\mathrm{Mg}^\mathrm{top}$ was fixed to 3.0 nm.
+The interface properties and crystal structures were characterized using high-angle annular dark field (HAADF)-scanning transmission electron microscope (STEM) images.
+The thicknesses of the Mg insertion were optimized via two steps: First, the top interface was optimized by changing $t_\mathrm{Mg}^\mathrm{top}$ from 0 to 7 nm, for which $t_\mathrm{Mg}^\mathrm{btm}$ was fixed to 0.
+Subsequently, for the second step, the bottom interface was optimized with $t_\mathrm{Mg}^\mathrm{btm}$ in the range 0--1.4 nm, for which $t_\mathrm{Mg}^\mathrm{top}$ was fixed to 3.0 nm.
 For both steps, $t$ was fixed to 10 nm.
-After the two steps, three sample series were selected as shown in Table \ref{t:series} to study the $t$ dependence of $K_\mathrm{u}$ for the (Mn-Cr)AlGe layer, for which $t$ was changed from 3 to 30 nm.
+After the two steps, three sample series were selected as shown in Fig.~\ref{fig:series} to study the $t$ dependence of $K_\mathrm{u}$ for the (Mn-Cr)AlGe layer, for which $t$ was changed from 3 to 30 nm.